castaway/dbix-class-book/chapters/03-Describing-database.md

 - Data types

-    The `data_type` field for each column in the `add_columns` is a free text field, it is only used by DBIx::Class when deploying (creating tables) the schema to a database.
+    The `data_type` field for each column in the `add_columns` is a free text field.
+It is only used by DBIx::Class when deploying (creating tables) the schema to a database.
 At that point `data_type` values are converted to the appropriate type for your database by [SQL::Translator](http://search.cpan.org/perldoc?SQL::Translator).